nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 data.to_csv("ctm_20180102.csv")
 ```

+The above code establishes a connection to WRDS, runs a SQL query and outputs the result as a .csv file.

-The following code creates (using the editor *nano*) the wrapper shell script:
+The second step is the creation of the wrapper shell script `my_program.sh` (using the editor *nano*), containing the following code:

 ```
 # Wrapper shell script (from Terminal):